HW-HaoWang/DHC-E/README.md

 **How to use the Julia code**

-The code is tested under `macOS Big Sur 11.5` and `Julia Version 1.6.2`.
+The code is tested under `macOS Big Sur 11.5 [MacBook Pro (Retina, 13-inch, Early 2015); Processor 2.7 GHz Dual-Core Intel Core i5]` and `Julia Version 1.6.2`.
 Download the `DHC-E` repository from github to your local path.
 Modify your local path according to your situation, if you download DHC-E to /Users/XXX/Downloads/, the file path is /Users/XXX/Downloads/DHC-E '(replace the XXX with your specifical name)'